 Political and Geopolitical Events

-Another important part of the fundamental analysis is being made by political and geopolitical events that surround a currency pair.
+Another important part of the fundamental analysis consists of political and geopolitical events that surround a currency pair.
 These events can change the balance between two currencies so aggressively that it is worth keeping an eye on what their impact might be.
-The recent referendum in the United Kingdom is offering us the perfect example of a political event that changes the way currencies are being valued.
-The Brexit vote for the United Kingdom to leave the European Union had a tremendous impact on the Great Britain pound that has lost in value virtually overnight.
-Not only the GBP currency pairs moved, though, as correlations influenced trading as well.
-As mentioned in another article here on our Forex Trading Academy, correlations are very important as some markets will move only based on them.
-It doesn’t really matter if the news refers to these currency pairs or not.
-As a consequence, the EUR/USD moved to the downside as well as traders looked for refuge in the safety of the U.S. dollar, the world’s reserve currency.
-Moreover, JPY has been bought for the same reasons as well as the CHF.
-Therefore, we can say that a political event, in this case, a referendum, had a big impact on the overall currency market as the GBP rebalancing influenced the value of all currency pairs.
+The recent referendum in the United Kingdom offers us the perfect example of a political event that changes the way currencies are valued.
+The Brexit vote for the United Kingdom to leave the European Union had a tremendous impact on the British Pound, such that it lost in value virtually overnight.
+It is not only the GBP currency pairs that moved, though, as correlations influenced trading as well.
+As mentioned in another article here on our Forex Trading Academy, correlations are very important, as some markets will move based solely on them.
+It doesn’t really matter if the news item refers to these currency pairs or not.
+As a consequence, the EUR/USD moved to the downside as well, as traders looked for refuge in the safety of the US dollar, the world’s reserve currency.
+In addition the JPY was bought for the same reasons, as well as the CHF.
+It is therefore clear that a political event, in this case a referendum, had a major impact on the overall currency market, as the GBP rebalancing influenced the value of all currency pairs.
 Other events in the same category are general elections in major economies, as well as war strategies and war-related events.

 Other educational materials

 - Moving Averages – Find Support and Resistance Areas

 - How to Use Parabolic SAR to Buy Dips or Sell Spikes

 Recommended further readings

 - “Fundamental analysis, future earnings, and stock prices.”
 Abarbanell, Jeffrey S., and Brian J. Bushee.
 Journal of Accounting Research 35, no. 1 (1997): 1-24.